kmkamyk/tig-stack/README.md

 $ docker compose up -d
 ```
 ## FOR OPENWRT
-You have to configure collectd statistics on openwrt
+You have to configure collectd statistics on router

 ### Known issues